jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Swarm
-You can have any number of characters with this character's name on your side.
-This power can't be turned off.
+Swarm – You can have any number of this character on your side.
+This power can’t be lost or turned off (even while this character is stunned).

 # Symbiosis
 This character can have and gain +1/+1 counters while stunned.